The Most Comfortable Jeans for Men, Since That’s the Only Qualifier That Matters Right Now

 We’re not entirely sure what “GapFlex” is, but it has the root flex in it, and the material includes lycra and a generous helping of polyester, so we’re gonna guess it’s alluding to the fact that these jeans are very, very pliable (that’s going to be a theme on this list).
 Slightly wider through the leg than the Madewells above, but still a tailored fit.

 Duer is a company that specializes in “performance” denim for “doers,” which basically means people who are doing things that you wouldn’t normally do in jeans, like riding a bike or wearing them in summer (their “weightless” summer denim is truly a godsend).
-This pair is extra stretchy, slim and grey because everyone should wear more grey in 2020.
+This pair is extra stretchy, slim and greyish-black because everyone should wear more grey in 2021.
 It’s called solidarity.

 Outerknown Ambassador Slim Fit: Selvedge

 You know Outerknown: Kelly Slater, sustainability, too expensive, etc. I usually only shop them during their huge warehouse sales, but I’ll make an exception for their S.E.A. denim, because it’s guaranteed FOR LIFE.
 These ones are cut from a 13.5-oz.
 Italian cotton selvedge denim, and they’ve got some really nice fading and distressing without going full “What, did you get in a fight with the lawnmower?”
 (Don’t worry, you’ll find a pair of those below.)

 J.Crew 1040 Athletic-Fit Stretch Jean in Resin Rinse Japanese Denim